subhankar235/AetherOS.ai/Docs/steps-backend.md

 Define event types: `email.new`, `email.updated`, `dashboard.refresh`, `draft.updated`, `meeting.proposed`, `agent.status`.
 Subscribe to the Redis pub/sub channels published by Phase 11 (Inbox Agent) and later phases; forward to connected clients.

 ### 18.3 Router wiring
-`GET /ws` (authenticated via JWT passed as a query param or subprotocol) accepts the upgrade, registers with the connection manager, and streams events until disconnect.
+`GET /ws` (authenticated via a Clerk session token passed as a query param or subprotocol — verified the same way as Phase 5.1, since the WebSocket upgrade request can't carry a standard `Authorization` header) accepts the upgrade, registers with the connection manager, and streams events until disconnect.

-**Exit criteria:** two simulated client connections for the same user both receive a broadcast event when a test message is published to the user's Redis channel; disconnect cleanly deregisters the connection.
+**Exit criteria:** two simulated client connections for the same user both receive a broadcast event when a test message is published to the user's Redis channel; disconnect cleanly deregisters the connection; a connection attempt with an invalid Clerk token is rejected before registration.

 ---